 Liquid Waste Disposal and Waste Management

-Liquid waste such as sewage, industrial effluents, and stormwater runoff must first be categorised.
-Each category has specific handling techniques required to minimise potential risks.
+Liquid waste, such as sewage, industrial effluents, and stormwater, must first be classified.
+Each category has specific handling strategies to minimise potential liabilities.

 Closing Thoughts